 10. Don’t Risk It

-Turn away from a flooded road, whether you are driving or walking.
+Stay away from a flooded road or turn around, whether you are walking or driving.

 11. Evacuate Your Vehicle

-If your car stalls in rapidly rising water, get out of it fast and safely and climb to higher ground.
-Click here to view or download the quick reference guide.
+If your car gets caught in flood water get out of it as quickly as you safely can and get to higher ground.
+Click here to view or download this quick reference guide.